tendermint/spec/rfc/005-soft-chain-upgrades.md

 Tendermint currently has three protocol versions: Block, P2P and App.

-Block protocol version would initially be the sole focus for soft upgrades.
+The block protocol version would initially be the sole focus for soft upgrades.
 This consists of all block related data structures i.e. `Header`, `Vote`, `Validator`, `Commit` (a full list of the exact data structures can be found in [data structures](https://github.com/tendermint/spec/blob/master/spec/core/data_structures.md#data-structures).
 Data structures are dictated by the spec thus requiring a Tendermint software version to indicate the block version/s it supports.
+When a new spec release makes changes to any of the aforementioned data structures, this will result in incrementing the block protocol version.

 The app version can already be changed via consensus and is left to the discretion of the application to handle.
 The P2P version would also be left as it is, with major revisions requiring a hard upgrade.
 However, this may be revisited in the future.

 ### Transitions

 Networks would be expected to announce upgrades in advance allowing a window for node operators to upgrade to a software version of Tendermint that would comply with the announced block protocol upgrade.
 This can be done asynchronously with node operators temporarily halting their node, changing to the new binary and starting up again.
 Tendermint could also offer a tool to easily swap between binaries thus reducing the amount of down-time that nodes experience although this is outside the scope of this RFC.

 The actual switch would occur in the same manner as an App Version change, using the `EndBlockResponse{}` ABCI call to indicate to Tendermint that a different